This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What can I do to manage amyloidosis?

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, low-fat dairy products, fish, whole-grain breads, cooked beans, and limited lean meats.
 Healthy foods can help your organs work correctly and increase your energy.
-Your healthcare provider will tell you if you need to be on a special diet.
-Examples include a low-protein or low-sodium (salt) diet.
-You may need to limit the amount of meat you eat if you need to be on a low-protein diet.
-This is because some proteins in meat may increase the amount of amyloid your body makes.
+Your healthcare provider will tell you if you need to limit protein or sodium (salt).
+He or she will tell you how much is okay to have each day.
+You may need to limit meat if you must limit protein.
+Some proteins in meat can increase the amyloid your body makes.

-- Drink liquids as directed to balance your fluid levels.
+- Drink liquids as directed.
 You will need to drink enough liquid to prevent dehydration and help your organs work well.
 You may need to limit liquids depending on the kind of amyloidosis you have, or if you are getting dialysis.
 Work with your healthcare providers to find the right fluid balance for you.
 Your providers will tell you how much liquid to drink each day and which liquids are best for you.

 - Exercise as directed.
-Exercise can help keep relieve joint stiffness and pain.
+Exercise can help relieve joint stiffness and pain.
 Exercise can also help your organs work well.
 If you feel short of breath, stop and rest.
 You may feel more tired while you are doing your daily activities.
-Rest as needed.

 - You have sudden or severe shortness of breath at rest.

 - You have a fast or pounding heartbeat.